-François Viéte (1540-1603).
-A flavour of Viéte's writings can be gleaned in this quote from his work, first given in English in [7, p.
+A flavour of Viéte's writings can be gleaned in this quotation from his work, first given in English in [9, p.
 759].
+What we now take for granted was reason for much passionate argument.

-Arithmetic is absolutely as much science as geometry [is].
+"Arithmetic is absolutely as much science as geometry [is].
 Rational magnitudes are conveniently designated by rational numbers, and irrational [magnitudes] by irrational [numbers].
 If someone measures magnitudes with numbers and by his calculation get them different from what they really are, it is not the reckoning's fault but the reckoner's.

-Rather, says Proclus, ARITHMETIC IS MORE EXACT THEN GEOMETRY.4 To an accurate calculator, if the diameter is set to one unit, the circumference of the inscribed dodecagon will be the side of the binomial [i.e. square root of the difference] $72 - \sqrt{3888}$.
-Whosoever declares any other result, will be mistaken, either the geometer in his measurements or the calculator in his numbers.
-(François Viéte)
+Rather, says Proclus, ARITHMETIC IS MORE EXACT THAN GEOMETRY.
+To an accurate calculator, if the diameter is set to one unit, the circumference of the inscribed dodecagon will be the side of the binomial [i.e. square root of the difference] $72 - \sqrt{3888}$.
+Whosoever declares any other result, will be mistaken, either the geometer in his measurements or the calculator in his numbers."
+(Viéte)